Rajshahi Metropolitan Police

-Rajshahi Metropolitan Police (RMP) is a division of Bangladesh Police, which is responsible for law enforcement within the metropolis of Rajshahi.
+Rajshahi Metropolitan Police (RMP) is a unit of Bangladesh Police, which is responsible for law enforcement within the metropolitan area of Rajshahi.

 History

 Rajshahi Metropolitan Police was established on 1 July 1992.
 RMP began with four police stations-Boalia, Rajpara, Motihar and Shah Makhdum with an area of 203 square kilometers in 1992.
 RMP is headed by a Police Commissioner.

 In February 2018, eight new police stations were inaugurated and the area of RMP has expanded to a total of 900 sqkm.